 The Xinjiang version of “lamian” is called leghman.
 Traditionally hand-pulled, they are first boiled and then topped with a stir-fry of different ingredients, depending on where you have them.
 Usually, the topping is a mix of vegetables and we ate them with mixes of tomatoes, peppers, onions, potatoes, and beans.
 They are not served in a soup but rather cooked and topped with the vegetable mix.

 This noodle dish is very typical in Xinjiang and you’ll find it most local restaurants.

 Another very typical dish that you’ll find being sold often outside restaurants from an enormous wok-type dish is Xinjiang’s polu, or rice pilaf.
 This dish is made from cooked mutton along with onion and yellow carrots – a type of carrot I’ve only come across in Xinjiang.
 The meat and vegetables are cooked with some spices, including cumin, and then steamed along with the rice.
 Sometimes you’ll find raisins added in giving the dish a salty-sweet taste.
 This is a good dish to get to-go if you’re in a hurry.
 Most places that sell it will have plastic ware and they’ll pack you up a dish to go.

 Lamb and Mutton Skewers

-Kawaplar are piled up on tables at every market.
+Kawaplar is piled up on tables at every market.
 These skewers of mostly mutton meat and mutton fat are a staple in Xinjiang.
-Outside of the market there will be a line of men selling grilled skewers from small stalls.
+Outside of the market, there will be a line of men selling grilled skewers from small stalls.
 Each little stall will have a table, a pile of pre-grilled skewers and an enormous electric fan that blows the billowing smoke from the charcoal grill away and into your face if you're not careful.

 The skewers are typically sprinkled with a mix of spices that includes some cumin and hot chili flakes.
 Pantomime that you don't want the spices if you don't like chili.